What is Keyword Research?

 We solved that with a second algorithm that calculates a personalized priority score for the domain.
 You can think of it like keyword difficulty if it were uniquely calculated based on your own law firm’s website.

-In the next chapter, I’ll cover how to develop a coherent content strategy for your law firm that drives the right type of traffic to your website that’s ready to convert and become a client.
+In the next chapter, we'll cover how to develop a coherent content strategy for your law firm that drives the right type of traffic to your website and is ready to convert and become a client.